wrs20/simple_taskfarm/README.rst

     abc3
     abc4

-and we want to launch a two process task in each directory that executes ``echo 'Hello World!'`` using a total of 4 processes we launch:
+and we want to launch a two process task in each directory that executes ``echo 'Hello World!'`` using a total of 2 concurrent parallel tasks we launch:
 ::
-    python task_batch.py 4 2 'abc*' mprun -n 2 echo 'Hellow World!'
+    python task_batch.py 2 'abc*' mprun -n 2 echo 'Hellow World!'

 The conditions for the glob_pattern and executable are the same as for simple batch above.